Need a Boston Tourist Accident Lawyer? Boston is a very popular destination for tourists. Each year millions of tourists come Read More…

 Boston Pedestrian Accident Lawyer

 Boston is a city filled with pedestrians.
 Students, workers, residents, and tourists comprise a large contingent of pedestrians that take to Boston streets each and every day en masse.
 Boston has even been called ‘Americas most walkable city.’
 Sadly, Boston pedestrians are struck by motor vehicles time after time.
-Soft tissue injuries, fractures, scarring, and even death can result when inattentive drivers strike pedestrians.
+These personal injury accidents can result in tissue injuries, fractures, scarring, and even death can result when inattentive drivers strike pedestrians.
 Boston pedestrian accident lawyer Christopher Earley has successfully handled many of these cases.
 These accidents can occur anywhere, but frequently occur in or near crosswalks.
 It is important to know what your rights are if you were struck as a pedestrian by a motor vehicle, regardless if you were inside or outside of a crosswalk.

 Nationwide Pedestrian Accident Statistics